-- Media must arrange and coordinate all interviews, photography or film shoots, and any time spent on Children’s property with patients, families, and staff (including Children’s Hospital & Medical Center, Children’s Physicians offices, and Children’s Home Healthcare) through Children’s Marketing Department.
-Please contact our Children’s Media Relations Liaison at 402-955-6952 or via email at Media@ChildrensOmaha.org.
+- Per Children’s policy, media must arrange and coordinate all interviews, photography or film shoots, and any time spent on Children’s property with patients, families, and staff (including Children’s Hospital & Medical Center, Children’s Physicians offices, and Children’s Home Healthcare) through Children’s Marketing Department.
+Please contact Children’s Media Relations team at Media@ChildrensOmaha.org.

 - Media must be met by the Media Relations Liaison or other Marketing representative in the hospital lobby or otherwise specified location, and escorted to the interview location.